 'I forgave you that day by the pond landing, although I didn't know it.
 What a stubborn little goose I was.
-I've been -- I may as well make a complete confession -- I've been sorry ever since.'
-(319-320)
+I've been -- I may as well make a complete confession -- I've been sorry ever since.' (pp.319-320)

 Anne and Gilbert fall in love.
-They get married in the sequel to this book.
-What was so different from Montgomery's love was that Gilbert never dies and also he was just the right person for Anne, so Montgomery gave Anne the lover that she never had.
+They get married in the book's sequel.
+Unlike Montgomery's love, Gilbert was the right person for Anne, so Montgomery gave Anne the lover that she never had.

 All the elements Montgomery put in Anne of Green Gables made the book very attractive.
 They were mostly from her own experience and imagination.
-Montgomery gave Anne the hardships that she had as a girl.
-Not only that, but she also gave Anne the happiness that she had always wanted for herself.
+Montgomery gave Anne the hardships that she had as a girl, but she also gave Anne the happiness that she had always wanted for herself.
 Anne's life was not Montgomery's life, but the one that Montgomery had wished she'd had.